-Older cars generally use a wire cable to operate the clutch, whereas newer cars use a hydraulic system, that actuates a ‘slave’ cylinder, which in turn operates the arm and engages the release bearing.
-With the older mechanisms, it’s entirely possible that the clutch cable needs some adjustment – even though it stretches as it wears, sometimes the mechanism moves, pulling the cable taught, which leads to a clutch slipping situation.
+Older cars generally use a wire cable to operate the clutch.
+Whereas newer cars use a hydraulic system, that actuates a ‘slave’ cylinder.
+It, in turn, operates the arm and engages the release bearing.
+With the older mechanisms, it’s entirely possible that the clutch cable needs some adjustment.
+Even though it stretches as it wears, sometimes the mechanism moves, pulling the cable taught.
+This leads to a clutch slipping situation.

-In this case, you’ll get all the signs of clutch slip, only it’s easily (and cheaply) resolved – a minor adjustment rather than splitting the gearbox/engine.
+In this case, you’ll get all the signs of a clutch slip.
+Only it’s easily (and cheaply) resolved – a minor adjustment rather than splitting the gearbox/engine.

 Of course, unless you own a vintage or classic car, it’s unlikely that you’ll come across this problem, but on the off chance, it’s worth knowing.

 Truthfully, an article on how to replace a clutch is an impossible thing.
 Despite being similar, cars and their drivetrains can all be different, but there are some basics that could help you understand the process before thinking of attempting it yourself.